- What is SnapCall?

 - customer attributed value – provide the possibility to call you only for the customers who bring the highest value;

 - customer segmentation – provide the possibility to call you only for a particular segment of customers, for example, VIP customers only;

 - agent availability – provide the possibility to call you only when your team is ready to pick up the incoming calls.

 *See more about Smart Voice Support feature here.

 Here are the main steps on how to retrieve customer data during the call.
 For a detailed step by step explanation, click here.

 SnapCall gathers valuable data about the customers who launched a call from the website or mobile application directly in your dashboard.
+If you're receiving calls on the digital platform, like Zendesk, agents will also be able to see customer data when there's an incoming call.
+This prevents the long identifying time and poor customer experience.
 Here's the data you will be able to get every time a digital call is launched:

 - URL of the webpage from which the customer launched a call;

 - customer information, such as first and last names, email address, phone number, etc. (all the customer information you collect on your website);